-- 1. Increase the uptake of both the Foundation Apprenticeship and Apprenticeship in Game and Wildlife Management by attracting new apprentices into the sector, to meet the changing skills needs of employers - 2.
+- 1. Increase the uptake of both the Foundation Apprenticeship and Apprenticeship inGame and Wildlife Management by attracting new apprentices into the sector, to meet the changing skills needs of employers - 2.
 Upskill those working in game and wildlife jobs to ensure that they attain the skills required to be competent in their profession - 3.
 Increase awareness and benefits of the two levels of Apprenticeships with employers, young people and career changers - 4.
 Provide clear progression and information to higher level jobs, via Further Education and Higher Education where appropriate.
-Career information within the game and wildlife industry is available on Lantra's website www.lantra.co.uk/careers.